Throwing dead batteries in the bin can cause fires. Don’t let your batteries turn into zombies, learn how to recycle them responsibly!

 How to recycle vapes

-With 1.3 million single-use vapes being thrown away every week, they are fast becoming one of the biggest waste streams in the UK.
+With almost 5 million single-use vapes being thrown away every week (almost four times as much as the previous year), they are fast becoming one of the biggest waste streams in the UK.

 However, please don’t put these items in your waste bins, as they too pose a fire risk since they contain batteries.
 Plus, they could be recycled!